Brachypodosaurus: History and validity

 As of 1934, there was very little evidence of ornithischian dinosaurs from India, with the only named taxon being the supposed stegosaur Lametasaurus named in 1924 from the Lameta Formation of Bara Simla Hill near Jabalpur.

-However, discussions of its classification in by Indian paleontologist Dhirendra Kishore Chakravarti showed that it was not a stegosaur or an ornithischian, leaving the only ornithischian from India as a fossil found by Chakravarti at Chota Simla Hill nearby.
+However, discussions of its classification by Indian paleontologist Dhirendra Kishore Chakravarti showed that it was not a stegosaur or an ornithischian.
+It was actually shown to be a chimera of theropod bones.

+This left the only possible ornithischian from India as a fossil found by Chakravarti at Chota Simla Hill nearby.
 This fossil was also found in the Lameta Formation, but was 50–60 ft above the beds where Lametasaurus was found, and was identified and described by Chakravarti in 1934 as the humerus of the new taxon Brachypodosaurus gravis.
 The genus name was derived from Greek βραχύς, brachys, "short", and πούς, pous, "foot", while the specific name gravis means "heavy" in Latin.
 Chakravarti considered Brachypodosaurus to be an armored dinosaur, considered a member of Stegosauria at the time.
 The holotype is IM V9.